 Provide all panelboards with lockout/tagout devices; Circuit-Safe type as manufactured by Stranco, Inc. or approved equal.

-Nameplates: Provide screwed-on (no adhesives) engraved bakelite nameplate identification on outside of each panel showing panel designation, voltage and phase in minimum 1/4 inch high letters.
+Nameplates: Provide engraved plastic nameplate identification on outside of each panel to include the voltage and source of power upstream, as specified in section 260500.

 Circuit directories: Provide a metal-framed circuit directory on inside of inner door, with plastic protector.